 2. Check the Better Business Bureau and Online Review Sites

-Also check Yelp, Google+, Angie’s List and other review sites.
+Also check Yelp, Google reviews, Angie’s List, and other review sites when hiring a roofer.
 Online reviews are the next best thing to personal word-of-mouth.
 You can get a good idea of how the contractor performs, as well as the quality of customer service.

-3. Ask for Proof of Insurance and Licensing
+3. Ask for Proof of Licensing and Insurance

 A fly-by-night roofer won’t have the proper documentation.
-You want to work with a contractor who can show you proof of insurance, including liability and workers compensation.
+You want to work with a roofing company that can show you proof of insurance, including liability insurance and worker’s compensation.
 Insurance is critical because litigation is always possible if an accident happens on the job, or if problems crop up after the crew is gone.

 4. Find Out About Manufacturer Designations